Rud5G/polyfill-intl-crypto-formatter/README.md

 Symfony Polyfill / Intl: ICU Addition for CryptoCurrencies
 ==========================================================

-This package adds cryptos to the currency formatter.
+This package adds crypto currencies to the currency formatter.
 It is limited to the "en" locale and to:

 - [`NumberFormatter`](https://php.net/NumberFormatter)